badoo/techblog/_posts/2013-10-21-type-checking-in-javascript.md

 });
 {% endhighlight %}

-The first thing to note is that from looking at this code we don't actually know what `messages` is supposed to be.
+The first thing to note is that from looking at this code we don't actually know what `conversations` is supposed to be.
 We could assume that since it's obviously expected to have a `map` function that it should be an array, but assumptions are bad and in reality it could be anything that implements a `map` method.
+The function passed to `map` makes a lot of assumptions about the `c` variable.
+If any of those assumptions are wrong then a TypeError will be thrown and `renderMessages()` will never be called.

-Let's assume that `conversations` is supposed to be an array though and see how we can go about checking the validity of it's type.
-Before going any further let's look at the different methods of checking for types in JavaScript.
+So how we can go about checking the validity of types in this example?
+Well first let's look at the different methods of checking for types in JavaScript.

 ### typeof
 The `typeof` operator returns a string indicating the type of the operand, but the types it returns are very limited.
 For example the following all return **"object"**